Showing posts with label Politics. Show all posts

 The crux of the matter is that success in life necessitates challenging work.
 While hard work enhances the probability of success, it doesn’t assure it.
 This is akin to maintaining a healthy diet and regular exercise regimen, which can potentially extend one’s health span.
 However, there is no guarantee that the desired outcomes will be achieved.

-Thus, the three of us continue to engage in lively debates over the matter, while maintaining amicable relations, which is the most important aspect of having friends.
+Thus, the three of us continue to engage in lively debates over the matter, while maintaining amicable relations, which is the most important aspect of being friends.

 Ciao.